saurabhsingh720/ReminderService/Readme.md

 - Then openned `app password`.
 - Then set the name and password and got a key of 16 characters.
 - we can use this key to sent the mail.
+- Then learned about `cron` (email automatic sending time scheduler).